 - Recent studies have shown that the bat population has drastically declined due to various reasons, chief among them being habitat loss and use of pesticides.
 By making your yard a safe and comfortable place for bats to roost, you are contributing your own quota in saving them from extinction.

-So, if you were not sold on the insect-eating benefit, then the visual aesthetics or the eco-friendly benefits did the trick.
+So, if the insect-eating benefits haven’t sold you, then the visual aesthetics or the eco-friendly benefits did the trick.
 Me, once I found out that they ate mosquitoes, all I could think about was how to get myself some bats.
 Now that we all want bats roosting in our yards.
 How do we go about it?

-Like all animals, bats need water, and if you have a natural water source on or beside your property, like a lake or a pond, all the better.
+Like all animals, bats need water.
+So if you have a natural water source on or beside your property, like a lake or a pond, all the better.
 If you don’t, then installing a birdbath or a fountain should suffice.

 While roughly 30% of bats eat fruits, the remaining 70% love insects.
 Insects themselves love pale-colored flowers and plants with pleasant smells.
 So, if you want to get bats, populate your garden with marigold, dahlia, thyme, raspberry, chives, and lemon balm.
-Night-blooming plants like moonflower, evening primrose, nicotiana, and water lily can also be used to attract nocturnal insects such as moths.
+You can use night-blooming plants like moonflower, evening primrose, nicotiana, and water lily to attract nocturnal insects such as moths.

 This one’s pretty important.
 Bats need to roost and a bat house provides the perfect roosting site if done rightly.
-The bat house should be made of wood having rough surfaces, edges or grooves and the roughest side used for the interior, as bats need a rough surface to hang onto.
-The house should be mounted on a pole at least 15 feet from the ground and placed in a position where it is able to receive at least 6 hours of sunlight daily.
-Bats love the warmth and painting the exterior of the house black would help to trap heat and keep the house warm.
+The bat house should be made of wood.
+It should have rough surfaces, edges or grooves.
+Also, you should use the roughest side for the interior, as bats need a rough surface to hang onto.
+You should mount the house on a pole at least 15 feet from the ground.
+Then you should place it in a position where it can receive at least 6 hours of sunlight daily.
+Bats love the warmth.
+So painting the exterior of the house black would help to trap heat.
+This also helps keep the house warm.

 A quick word of advice: When it comes to bats, the watchword is patience.
-If after implementing all these ideas, and there are still no bat visitors, don’t be discouraged.
+If there are still no bat visitors even after implementing all these ideas, then don’t be discouraged.
 Experts suggest waiting 4-5 years before giving up hope.
 And when they do visit, avoid spraying pesticides as the chemicals are injurious to their health.